notnews/rainbow/README.md

 | other        | .4%   |

-Race/ethnicity of people referred to across all outlets.
+Race/ethnicity of people mentioned in the news across all outlets.

 | Race/Ethnicity | Percentage |
 |--------------|----------|